 As part of the merger agreement related to the acquisition of BioDiscovery, the Company agreed to pay a milestone payment of \$10.0 million in cash contingent on the achievement of a commercial milestone within eighteen months of the acquisition date.
 The Company determined the fair value of the milestone consideration using a scenario-based technique, as the trigger for payment is event driven.
 The outcome of the milestone consideration is binary, meaning the milestone is either achieved or not achieved, and the only other variable factor is the timing of when the milestone is achieved.
 The Company determined it is highly likely that the milestone will be achieved and therefore used a 95% probability factor which is applied to the \$10.0 million milestone consideration.
-Based on these valuation assumptions, the fair value of the milestone consideration was determined to be \$9.1 million as of March 31, 2022.
+Based on these valuation assumptions, the fair value of the milestone consideration was determined to be \$9.2 million as of June 30, 2022.
+During the three months ended June 30, 2022, the milestone consideration liability was reclassified from non-current liabilities to current liabilities.